ara303/functions.php/README.md

 # In the future

-* I would like to explore prevent a user-created image with caption from having a fixed `height`.
+* I would like to prevent a user-created image caption from having a `height` attribute.
 I currently override this in CSS: `.wp-caption { max-width: auto; height: auto; }`